 Pension payments to Helen Jones and Kerrin Qualters are included within gross pensions.
-The amounts of pensions are calculated in accordance with the Rules of the Scheme.
+The pensions are calculated in accordance with the Rules of the Scheme.

-Trustee Director fees for BESTrustees plc, Mark Fawcett, Helen Jones, Kerrin Qualters and Tony Stanworth are included in Trustee fees of £96,000 (2012: £92,000) on page 10.
+Trustee Director fees for BESTrustees plc, Mark Fawcett, Helen Jones, Kerrin Qualters are included in Trustee fees of £95,000 (2013: £96,000) on page 10.

-Independent Auditor's Statement about Contributions
+Independent Auditor's Statement about Contributions of the Kingfisher Pension Scheme